Ben Carson hints at joining Trump administration

-A day after President-elect Donald Trump announced that he is “seriously considering” Ben Carson to be his Housing and Urban Development secretary, the retired neurosurgeon is hinting that he is ready to publicly accept the offer.
+A day after President-elect Donald Trump announced that he is “seriously considering” Ben Carson to be his Housing and Urban Development secretary, the retired neurosurgeon briefly appeared to have accepted the offer.

+The Wall Street Journal reported Wednesday afternoon that Carson’s business manager and spokesman, Armstrong Williams, confirmed that Carson had agreed to accept the HUD post in the Trump administration.
+But the Journal then walked that report back.

+“Trump did not make an offer,” Williams told Reuters.
+“He asked him to consider HUD.
+Nothing has been offered, and no decision has been made.”

+Regardless, earlier in the day Wednesday, Carson hinted on Facebook that an announcement was coming.

-“Winning the presidential election was only the first step for those who love traditional America and do not wish to fundamentally change it,” Carson wrote in a Facebook post on Wednesday.
+“Winning the presidential election was only the first step for those who love traditional America and do not wish to fundamentally change it,” Carson wrote.
 “Now the hard work begins of restoring the values that made us great.
 We must bring back the compassion and the unity that empowers us and banish the divisiveness that weakens us.”

-Last week, Armstrong Williams, Carson’s top aide, told The Hill newspaper that while plenty of positions were open, the former Republican presidential candidate didn’t think he had the experience necessary for a job in government.
+Last week, Williams, Carson’s top aide, told The Hill newspaper that while plenty of positions were open, the former Republican presidential candidate didn’t think he had the experience necessary.

 “Dr. Carson was never offered a specific position, but everything was open to him,” Williams told The Hill after Carson met with the president-elect at Trump Tower.
 “Dr. Carson feels he has no government experience; he’s never run a federal agency.
 The last thing he would want to do was take a position that could cripple the presidency.”

-But on Tuesday, Williams told Business Insider that the opportunity to lead the Department of Housing and Urban Development (HUD) may be too good to pass up.
+But on Tuesday, Williams told Business Insider that the opportunity to lead HUD may be too good to pass up.

 I am seriously considering Dr. Ben Carson as the head of HUD.
 I've gotten to know him well–he's a greatly talented person who loves people!